toastfigjam/internal-economy/README.md

 **strategic note:** treating energy circulation (attention, clarity, creative capacity) as an operational asset increases effective velocity and reduces rework/attrition. this framework uses ethical, pattern-level metrics to replace urgency culture with sustainable output.

+**field insight:** during my tenure as a Strategic Financial Analyst at Blue Origin, I watched urgency culture function like an internal tax on intelligence. constant “fire drills” and reactive budgeting cycles consumed the same creative bandwidth required for long-range clarity. millions were lost not to bad ideas, but to chronic rerouting—of-projects pivoted mid-flight, metrics redefined overnight, leadership oscillating between overdrive and paralysis. the cost was both financial and cognitive.

+the lesson: when systems lack rhythm, even visionary capital becomes noise. coherence should be considered operational hygiene.

 ---